 After developing in England's public schools and clubs, the game spread to India, Pakistan, the countries of Africa, Australia and beyond.
 Nowadays, hockey is a truly global sport in which the top 20 ranked teams, both men and women, feature representatives from all five continents.

-Hockey became an official Olympic sport at the London 1908 Games, when six teams competed and England won the gold medal.
-The sport was then dropped from the programme, reappeared at Antwerp 1920 but was omitted again at Paris 1924.
-The formation of the Fédération Internationale de Hockey in 1924 was not soon enough for the Paris Games but it did grant hockey re-entry at Amsterdam 1928.
+Hockey became an official Olympic sport at the London 1908 Games when six men's teams competed and England won the gold medal.
+The sport was then dropped from the programme, reappearing at Antwerp 1920 but omitted again at Paris 1924.
+The creation of the Fédération Internationale de hockey in 1924 was not soon enough for the Paris Games but it did grant hockey re-entry at Amsterdam 1928.
 Hockey has been on the programme ever since, with a women's competition added at Moscow 1980.

-Until the 1970s, hockey was always played on grass.
-However, top-level matches now take place on water-based, synthetic turf pitches, which allow the ball to roll more smoothly and quickly - indeed, the ball can reach speeds of up to 200 km/h.
-The first Olympic tournament played on artificial turf was at the Montreal 1976 Games.
-The transition to artificial turf has had an immeasurable impact on the sport, allowing the development of new skills and tactics as well as greatly enhancing the sport for spectators.
+Until the 1970s, hockey was predominantly played on grass.
+However, top-level matches now take place on synthetic turf pitches which are watered to allow the ball to pass over the surface smoother and faster.
+Indeed, hockey balls are capable of reaching speeds of up to 200km/h.
+The first Olympic tournament to be played on artificial turf was Montreal 1976.
+The transition from grass to artificial turf has had an immeasurable impact on the sport, allowing the development of new skills and tactics as well as greatly enhancing the spectator experience.

-At Tokyo 2020, both men's and women's Hockey competitions will begin with a preliminary phase before the strongest teams move into a knockout stage leading towards the medal matches.
+At Tokyo 2020, both the men's and women's competitions will begin with a preliminary pool phase before the strongest teams move into a knockout stage leading towards the medal matches.

 Shooting for success

 Hockey umpires can penalize rule infringements with cards.
-A yellow card brings a suspension of at least five minutes while a red card, for the most serious offences, sees a player sent from the pitch.
+A yellow card suspends a player for five or 10 minutes, while a red card, shown for the most serious offences, suspends the player permanently from the match.
 Umpires also have a third card - what colour is it?Answer

 A：A green card, which signifies a warning and requires the offending player to leave the pitch for two minutes.